true

 Once you calculate your adjusted minimum taxable income, Form 6251 allows you to claim an AMT exemption that is based on your filing status.
 These are different than the dependent and personal exemptions you claim on your original tax return.

 In calculating the AMT, the form subtracts your exemption from adjusted minimum taxable income and calculates your AMT.
-In short, you must make an additional tax payment equal to the excess of AMT over the amount of tax you report on Form 1040.
+In short, you have to make an additional tax payment equal to the excess of AMT over the amount of tax you report on Form 1040.

 Filing Form 6251

-When you complete Form 6251, you must attach it to your personal tax return.
-However, you must also transfer the amount of AMT you are liable for to your Form 1040.
+When you complete Form 6251, you attach it to your personal tax return.
+However, you also have to transfer the amount of AMT you are liable for to your Form 1040.
 Your Form 1040 has a specific line item where you can report the AMT so that your total tax is reported on the tax return.